stonerlab/Stoner-PythonCode/doc/UserGuide/datafolder.rst

     f.gather()

 In the first two forms you specify the x column and one or more y columns.
-In the third form, the x and y columns are determined by the values from the :py:attr:`Stoner.Core.DataFile.setas` attribute.
+In the third form, the x and y columns are determined by the values from the :py:attr:`Stoner.Data.setas` attribute.
 (you can set the value of this attribute for all files in the :py:class:`DataFolder` by setting the :py:attr:`DataFolder.setas` attribute.)